 Sally sometimes intentionally extended a long note (perhaps as a pause?), which would then turn the usual 8 bar phrase into nine bars.
 In my transcriptions I’ve edited these held notes to conform to the standard 8 bar phrases, but she would’ve played as she did for a very good reason.
 These long notes never interfere with the strong rhythm of her playing.

-The tunes Sally played on melodeon were firstly notated as if they were played on an instrument in the key of [low] G. I then transposed the tunes into the keys of C or D, as one-row boxes in these keys are more common in bush music sessions nowadays.
+I initially transcribed the tunes Sally played on melodeon as they sounded, in the key of [low] G. I then transposed the tunes into the keys of C or D as one-row boxes in these keys are more common in bush music sessions nowadays.
 The fingering used on a one-row melodeon in C or D would be the same as Sally used on her Mezon melodeon in A but the tune would play in a different key.

 The pitch of a tune played by a traditional button box player would vary, depending on the instrument at hand.
 Fiddle players could retune their instruments to play along with a button box or concertina, while a good piano player could vary their chordal accompaniment as required.

 When playing the fiddle, Sally tended to play song melodies at a lower pitch to better suit her singing voice while dance tunes were often played on the higher strings.

 David de Santi has written a good overview of the context for Sally Sloane’s music and the ongoing tradition in Australia.
 I hope more musicians will gain insights and a better understanding of our traditional music through listening to the original recordings of these old musicians who are no longer with us.